lnsp/trace-explorer/README.md

 B --> |Compare with other dataset| C
 ```

-### Step 0: Converting the data into a common format
+### Step 1: Turning the raw data into a parquet table

 First, you have to convert your data into a common format.
 We use parquet for storing datasets because of its widespread compatibility and integrated compression.
 Each measurement must be converted into one row in the common dataset format.
 We provide the `CommonTraceConverter` interface to allow users to provide their own format converter.
 You can find examples for Snowset, Snowflake profiles, MSSQL and PostgreSQL in our `converter/` directory.